 Copying solutions from project to project allows Northpower Stålhallar to save time when iterating through designs

-As a company that uses SketchUp from concept design all the way to construction phase, can you share your take on using SketchUp to build a constructible model?
+As a company that uses SketchUp from concept design all the way to the construction phase, can you share your take on using SketchUp to build a constructible model?

 Before I started at Northpower Stålhallar, all I heard was people using SketchUp to design an idea of what something would look like; the outer shell let’s say.
 However, I learned that you can use it to design exactly what and how you will build.